jeck7/node-ts-rest-api/README.md

 # Node.js TypeScript RESTful API + React Client

-This project includes a RESTful API built with Node.js and TypeScript, and a modern React client with Material-UI, global language switching (BG/EN), light/dark theme, dashboard with profile picture upload, admin dashboard, and user interface for registration and login.
+This project includes a RESTful API built with Node.js and TypeScript, and a modern React client with Material-UI, global language switching (BG/EN), light/dark theme, dashboard with profile picture upload, admin dashboard, and user interface for registration and login. **Now featuring Apple Watch themes from WCH App and Facer.io!**

 ## Project Structure (Updated)